About Us

 • Default provisions: What constitutes a default and the consequences, including acceleration of the full debt

-• Late payment penalty: A reasonable penalty rate for overdue payments, which must not be excessive under Section 567 of the National Civil Code
+• Late payment penalty: A reasonable penalty rate for overdue payments, which must not cause the total interest to exceed the principal under the National Civil Code 2074

 • Prepayment terms: Whether the borrower can repay early and any applicable prepayment charges